distanceworkshops/distanceworkshops.github.io/index.md

 Some previous workshops from 2019 onwards, are shown here.
 Links, where given, are to workshop material.

+- *Distance sampling when animals are missed at zero distance* 17th - 18th May 2022.
+- *A practical guide to distance sampling survey design and simulation* 9th - 12th May 2022.
 - *Distance Live introductory online workshop* 11th - 22nd April 2022.
 - *Camera trap distance sampling using Distance for Windows* 21st - 25th March 2022.
 - *Distance Live introductory online workshop* 10th - 21st Jan 2022.